marvpaul/flutter-meditation/README.md

 To run the tests locally you can use `flutter test`

+## Design
+We used a figma draft to design the UI which can be found here: https://www.figma.com/file/XJANOZdmRCKBhPL7Fgr3uC/Meditation-App-Material-Design?type=design&node-id=54895-66&mode=design

 ## Documentation
 We included source code documentation using `dart doc` following the dart documentation standards.
 The latest documentation will always be generated through our Github actions pipeline and is available as a pipeline artifact.